Dockbox-OSS/Hartshorn/CODE_OF_CONDUCT.md

-# Hartshorn Open Source Project Code of Conduct
+# Contributor Code of Conduct
 ## Introduction
 We are committed to providing a friendly, inclusive, and welcoming environment for all contributors, regardless of their background or experience level.
 To ensure a positive and constructive community, we have established this Code of Conduct to govern our interactions.